“Have never failed to be impressed by your work ”

-T v H : Representing a tenant in a 2 day multi track claim for unlawful forfeiture.
+T v H : A two-day multi track trial representing a tenant in their claim for unlawful forfeiture.
 The court allowed the claim, making damning findings against the Landlord, awarding the tenant considerable damages and costs.

-A v B : Representing a high street bank in a claim against them for failure to pay out on a contract of insurance.
-Dale persuaded the judge to strike out the claim at the outset of the trial and obtained an order for all of the bank’s costs to be paid.
+A v B : Claim brought against a high street bank for failure to pay out on a contract of insurance.
+Dale persuaded the judge to strike out the claim at the outset of the trial and obtained an order for all of the bank’s costs.

-A v B, C & D : Successfully representing an accountant in a 3 day trial in a claim for unpaid fees against three defendants who argued misrepresentation, fraud and breach of data protection legislation.
+A v B, C & D : Successfully represented an accountant in a three-day trial in a claim for unpaid fees against three defendants who argued misrepresentation, fraud, and breach of data protection legislation